legospacy/legospacy.github.io/_drafts/lua-irc-engine.md

 I kind of wish I could start again with what I've learned, especially making good use of major version zero to really make sure I'm happy with everything (and not break SemVer, as I've done a few times).

-I might come back to this someday, but for now, I don't work on it.
-If you want to play with it and/or maybe work on it and release your own version, feel free!
+I don't work on it much anymore.
+I'll probably keep working on it when I feel like it, but that may not be very often.
+If you want to take it, work on it and release your own version, feel free!